Paul Parker (footballer): Managerial and coaching career

 After retiring from playing, Parker became director of football at Ashford Town, before departing, alongside manager George Wakeling, in January 2000.
 Later that year, Parker joined Chelmsford City's coaching staff.
 Following Gary Bellamy's departure to Dover Athletic, he became manager of Chelmsford in June 2001.
 On 18 August 2001, Parker managed his first game for Chelmsford, resulting in a 1–1 draw away to Bath City.
 In May 2003, after Parker's relationship with Chelmsford chairman Peter Wright broke down, he left the club.
 He later managed Welling United and was assistant manager at Folkestone Invicta.

 In 2009, Parker was named as a coaching consultant and game development officer for Football Federation Northern Territory in Australia.

 Managerial statistics

 Media career

 Paul has ventured into media punditry and was the lead co-commentator with Steve Bower on Setanta Sports' live Conference National coverage.
 From 2011, Parker has worked as a pundit on ESPN Star Sports, Astro SuperSport in Malaysia, Mio Stadium and Channel NewsAsia in Singapore.

 He also writes a blog on Yahoo Eurosport.
 Besides this, he also travelled to Brazil for the 2014 World Cup to provide media analysis and coverage.
 This was the first World Cup he has attended since he participated as a player.

 Personal life

 Parker was born in England to Jamaican parents.
-Parker's nephew is West Ham United full-back Ben Johnson.
+Parker's nephew is Ipswich Town full-back Ben Johnson.